Ntshangase/uber/#BuildDiary.md

 - chatGPT just saved me.
 I deduce that chatGPT is more usefull when the outcome is already know, but i also knew the outcome yesterday i wanted it to find bugs, my       question was where does the code break and chatGPT couldn't answer that.

 # hurdles
-- due to the phone model i'm using (faike-phone) the screen is not displaying full screen and therefore i have been unable to test slide back functionality, now i can't see the Choose button at the bottom.
+- due to the phone model i'm using the screen is not displaying full screen and therefore i have been unable to test slide back functionality,I also can't see the Choose button at the bottom.

+### remember these
 - safeareaview is for ios // safeareaprovider for andriod.  bottom-100/100
 - travelTime errors need optional chaining(?)